-Reviewers should assess proposals within the context of the aims, objectives and the specific assessment criteria outlined in the call document (page 20).
-For postal peer review of these proposals the standard calls reviewer form will be used.
-The specific call criteria section of the reviewer form should be used to comment on the research environment.
+Reviewers should assess proposals within the context of the aims, objectives and the specific assessment criteria outlined in this call document (page 20).
+For postal peer review of these proposals the https://epsrc.ukri.org/funding/assessmentprocess/review/formsandguidan cenote s/standardcalls/.
+Additionally, the Applicant assessment criteria should be considered a primary criteria for this call.

+Standard calls reviewer form will be used.
+The Specific Call Criteria section of the reviewer form should be used to comment on the Research Environment.